JoelYYoung/JoelYYoung.github.io/content/post/static-program-analysis-reading-note2.md

 For some $g \in A\rightarrow L$ and $Ln \in L^n$, if $\forall i \in [1, n], g(a_i)=Ln_i$, then $f$ maps $g$ with the $Ln$,

-then the function $f$ is a *isomorphisim*, and thus the product and map lattice are *isomorphic*.
+then the function $f$ is a *isomorphism*, and thus the product and map lattice are *isomorphic*.
 Note this property is essential to apply the theory of *lattice* to formalizing the process of *Sing Analysis*.